 Patient follow-up consists of face-to-face meetings with the patient or a telephone conversation.
-Telephone follow-up must involve a conversation with the patient; leaving a voicemail or message is not considered follow-up.
+The MCC team must meet face-to-face with each MCC patient at least once (1) every 90 days- this can be done in coordination with medical appointments or separately, based on the preference of the patient.
+Telephone follow-up must involve a conversation with the patient; leaving a voicemail or message with someone else is not considered follow-up.
 Multiple attempts to reach a patient may be necessary.
 Use the emergency contact if attempts to reach the patient using their contact information remain in vain.

 The MCC team may also use email or text messaging as follow-up strategies only if the agency has an established, HIPAA-compliant protocol in place to maintain patient confidentiality.